Red Hurricanes Osaka

-NTT DoCoMo Red Hurricanes Osaka is a Japanese rugby union team owned by NTT DoCoMo.
+Red Hurricanes Osaka (formerly known as NTT DoCoMo Red Hurricanes Osaka) is a Japanese rugby union team owned by NTT Communications.
 They qualified for the 2011–12 season and finished 12th place overall.
 The team rebranded in 2022, ahead of the rebranding of the Top League to the Japan Rugby League One.

 Squad

-The NTT DoCoMo Red Hurricanes Osaka squad for the 2023 season is:
+The Red Hurricanes Osaka squad for the 2025-26 season is: